-The Institute of American Indian Arts is a 1994 land-grant serving institution.
-The institution provides educational and technical assistance to New Mexico's 22 Native American communities through culturally accepted education, extension, and research programs.
-It provides target audiences with access to USDA and non-USDA opportunities and resources.
-Audiences gain the skills and knowledge to successfully achieve their agricultural endeavors, ensure food security through sustainable practices, and enhance their health and wellness to be contributing and thriving members of their communities.
+The Institute of American Indian Arts (IAIA) is designated as a 1994 Land-Grant institution that provides agriculture education to New Mexico's 22 Native American communities, the surrounding New Mexico communities, and IAIA students, faculty, and staff, through culturally-accepted outreach education programs.
+Through IAIA Land-Grant programs, community members will be able to gain the skills and knowledge to successfully achieve their agricultural endeavors, ensure food security through sustainable practices, and enhance their health and wellness-becoming contributing and thriving members of their communities.